micmejia/bible-dump/NKJV/Exodus/Exod 14.md

 _Is_ this not the word that we told you in Egypt, saying, 'Let us alone that we may serve the Egyptians'?
 For _it would have been_ better for us to serve the Egyptians than that we should die in the wilderness."

 ###### 13
 And Moses said to the people, "Do not be afraid.
-Stand still, and see the salvation[^b] of the Lord, which He will accomplish for you today.
+Stand still, and see the salvation of the Lord, which He will accomplish for you today.
 For the Egyptians whom you see today, you shall see again no more forever.

 ###### 14
-The Lord will fight for you, and you shall hold[^c] your peace."
+The Lord will fight for you, and you shall hold your peace."

 ###### 15
 And the Lord said to Moses, "Why do you cry to Me?
 Tell the children of Israel to go forward.